PhoenixClientDevelopment/PhoenixClient/README.md

 The client has 2 GUIs

 1) The Module GUI.
-Modules can be enabled/disabled in this menu
+Modules can be enabled/disabled in this menu.
+(Default Keybind: RSHIFT)
 ![Screenshot](pictures/mainGUI.jpg)

 2) The HUD GUI.
-HUD elements can be dragged around, pinned, and edited
+HUD elements can be dragged around, pinned, and edited (Default Keybind: /)
 ![Screenshot](pictures/hudGUI.jpg)